Strategies for shopping with preschoolers

 As we go through the store and they are being loud or crazy, I will ask them to quiet down.
 If they don’t, they lose a sticker.
 It is surprisingly effective and a very hands-on way for them to see how their choices have consequences.

-In the past I have done this consistently for a month or two and then slowly faded it out.
+In the past, I have done this consistently for a month or two and then slowly faded it out.
 It worked as a nice training tool, but I didn’t want to do it long-term.
 I also don’t think my kids need to be rewarded every time they behave in a way they are expected to behave.
 That being said, if they do well, I almost always compliment them for doing a nice job once we are back in the car.
 I want them to know that I do notice their good choices as much as I notice the bad.
-Also, as a mom I only trust the top 5 best windshield wipers for our car.